PolusAI/image-tools/clustering/polus-hdbscan-clustering-plugin/README.md

 ﻿# Hierarchical Density-Based Spatial Clustering of Applications with Noise(HDBSCAN) Clustering

 The HDBSCAN Clustering plugin clusters the data using [HDBSCAN clustering](https://pypi.org/project/hdbscan/) library.
-The input and output for this plugin is csv file.
-Each instance(row) in the input csv file is assigned to one of the clusters.
-The output csv file contains the column 'Cluster' that shows which cluster the instance belongs to.
+The input and output for this plugin is a CSV file.
+Each observation (row) in the input CSV file is assigned to one of the clusters.
+The output CSV file contains the column `cluster` that identifies the cluster to which each observation belongs.
+A user can supply a regular expression with capture groups if they wish to cluster each group independently, or if they wish to average the numerical features across each group and treat them as a single observation.

 ## Inputs:
-### Input csv collection:
+### Input CSV collection:
-The input file that need to be clustered.
-The file should be in csv format.
+The input file(s) that need to be clustered.
+The file should be in CSV format.
 This is a required parameter for the plugin.

-### Average Pattern
+### Grouping pattern:
 The input for this parameter is a regular expression with capture group.
-This input splits the data into groups based on the matched pattern and average the value for each group and cluster the data.
-This is not a required parameter.
-New column 'group' is created in the output csv file that has the matched string based on the given pattern.
+This input splits the data into groups based on the matched pattern.
+A new column `group` is created in the output CSV file that has the group based on the given pattern.
+Unless `averageGroups` is set to `true`, providing a grouping pattern will cluster each group independently.

+### Average groups:
+Setting this equal to `true` will use the supplied `groupingPattern` to average the numerical features and produce a single row per group which is then clustered.
+The resulting cluster is assigned to all observations belonging in that group.

-### Pattern
+### Label column:
-The input for this parameter is a regular expression with capture group.
-This input splits the data into groups based on the matched pattern to cluster each group separately.
-This is not a required parameter.
-New column 'group' is created in the output csv file that has the matched string based on the given pattern.
-Note:
-If both pattern and average pattern has inputs, then average pattern will be considered.
-'Average pattern' and 'Pattern' can be given as input only when there is a string field in the csv file that need to be matched with the pattern.
+This is the name of the column containing the labels to be used with `groupingPattern`.

 ### Minimum cluster size:
-This parameter defines the smallest grouping size that should be considered as cluster.
+This parameter defines the smallest number of points that should be considered as cluster.
 This is a required parameter.
 The input should be an integer and the value should be greater than 1.

-### Outlier Cluster ID:
+### Increment outlier ID:
-This parameter sets the outlier cluster ID as 1 else the outlier cluster ID will be 0.
-This is an optional parameter.
-Setting the outlier cluster ID to 1 helps in visualizing the clusters in Neuroglancer.
+This parameter sets the ID of the outlier cluster to `1`, otherwise it will be 0.
+This is useful for visualization purposes if the resulting cluster IDs are turned into image annotations.

 ## Output:
-The output is a csv file containing the cluster data to which each instance in the data belongs to.
-Outliers are defined as cluster 0 (if outlier cluster ID is not selected).
+The output is a CSV file containing the clustered data.

 ## Building
 To build the Docker image for the conversion plugin, run